-You’ve likely read what I’ve written before about how Jewish culture sheds light on this story.
+I’ve written before about how Jewish culture sheds light on this story.
 The text says that Mary “sat at the Lord’s feet,” which was an idiom that referred to studying with a rabbi as a disciple.
 In Acts 22:3, Paul uses this same expression to boast of his advanced rabbinic education “at the feet of Gamaliel.”
 The idea here is not that Mary chose the floor to show her utter subservience.
 It’s that she had boldly included herself in Jesus’ innermost circle of disciples, at least for that evening.

-I’m starting to think that Jesus’ Jewish context can unlock more of his words in this passage.
+Recently I discovered that Jesus’ Jewish context can unlock more of his words in this passage.
 I’ve been studying verse 42.
 The odd wording has always puzzled translators.
 Literally, it reads,

 “Mary indeed the good portion (agathen merida) has chosen, which will not be taken from her.”